barnabym/nftartistguide/README.md

 clubhouse

-# How is the Artwork stored by Platform
+# How is the artwork stored by platform

 https://edition.async.art/blog/january-2021-guide-to-tokenized-art-permanence-and-provenance